Digital Nomad Life in Colombia

 What do people appreciate most about the culture in Colombia?

-"Lots of really friendly people in Colombia, If you are lost you must not be surprised if someone escorts you for half an hour to take you where you wanted to go," said one expat who made the move to Medellin.
+"Lots of really friendly people in Colombia, If you are lost you must not be surprised if someone escorts you for half an hour to take you where you wanted to go," explained one expat living in Medellin, Colombia.

 What do people find most challenging about the culture in Colombia?